kreshuklab/plant-seg/docs/chapters/getting_started/installation.md

 === "Linux and MacOs"

-    Make the installer script executable, then run it.
+    Download the Installer, make the installer script executable, then run it.
     ```bash
     chmod +x PlantSeg*.sh
     ```

 ===  "Windows"

-    Execute the installer.
+    Download the installer and execute it.
 As the installer is not signed you might need to confirm the download and that you want to run the installer.

+    Choose a installation path without spaces in it, as those can cause issues with conda packages.

-=== "Conda"
+=== "conda-forge"

     If you want to install PlantSeg without the installer, you need to have conda and git installed.
+(We recommend Microforge to get conda, see [installing mamba](../contributing/#install-mamba))

+    ```bash
+    conda create --name plant-seg plant-seg
+    conda activate plant-seg
+    plantseg --napari
+    ```

+=== "latest git version"

+    To get the latest pre-release features, install PlantSeg from git.
+You need to have conda and git installed.
 (We recommend Microforge to get conda, see [installing mamba](../contributing/#install-mamba))

     ```bash
     git clone https://github.com/kreshuklab/plant-seg.git